-Wound Care Advisor, the official journal of the National Alliance of Wound Care and Ostomy™, is dedicated to delivering succinct insights and information that multidisciplinary wound team members can immediately apply in their practice and use to advance their professional growth.
+Wound Care Advisor, is dedicated to delivering succinct insights and information that multidisciplinary wound team members can immediately apply in their practice and use to advance their professional growth.
 If you’re considering writing for us, please use these guidelines to help choose an appropriate topic and learn how to prepare and submit your manuscript.
 Following these guidelines will increase the chance that we’ll accept your manuscript for publication

 About the journal

 Wound Care Advisor serves as a practical resource for multidisciplinary skin and would care specialists.
 The journal provides news, clinical information, and insights from authoritative experts to enhance skin and wound care management.
 Wound Care Advisor is written by skin and wound care experts and presented in a reader-friendly electronic format.
 Clinical content is peer reviewed.
 It also serves as a resource for professional development and career management.

 The journal is sent to Certificants of the National Alliance of Wound Care and Ostomy and other healthcare professionals, who are also dedicated to improving skin and wound care.

 Each issue of Wound Care Advisor offers compelling feature articles on clinical and professional topics, plus regular departments.
 We publish articles that present clinical tips and techniques, discuss new or innovative treatments, provide information on technology related to wound care, review medical conditions that affect wound healing such as diabetes and cardiovascular disease, address important professional and career issues, and other topics of interest to wound care specialists.

 Best Practices, which includes case studies, clinical tips from wound care specialists, and other resources for clinical practice